Selling Inherited Property – Everything You Need To Know

-The Grant of Representation will make it possible for you to access all of the deceased’s assets, such as their bank accounts.
-You can obtain the Grant of Probate or Letters of Administration by contacting your local Probate Registry, you will then need to provide a copy of the death certificate and complete the required documents.
+To execute a Will, a ‘grant of probate’ or ‘letters of administration’ are normally required.
+The grant of representation will make it possible for you to access all of the deceased’s assets, such as their bank accounts.
+You can obtain the ‘grant of probate’ or ‘letters of administration’ by contacting your local probate registry.
+You will then need to provide a copy of the death certificate and complete the required documents.

-Once you have grant of representation, for tax purposes you need to get a probate house valuation.
+Once you have been granted representation, for tax purposes you need to get a probate house valuation.
 This establishes an open market value for the property.
-Once the deceased estate has been valued you will need to contact HMRC to pay any inheritance tax due on the estate.
+Once the deceased’s estate has been valued, you will need to contact HMRC to pay any inheritance tax on the house.

 How long does probate take?

-On average, probate takes between six to nine months to complete.
-However, other complications can cause the process to take considerably longer, such as if the Will is contested, or the deceased did not keep clear records of all their assets.
+On average, probate takes between six and nine months to complete.
+However, complications (such as a Will being contested) can cause the process to take considerably longer.

-Security of the property is your responsibility.
+Security of your inherited property is your responsibility.
 Vacant properties are more at risk of break-ins, winter pipe bursts and squatters.
-You must check the house insurance covers the property when vacant, many do not.
+You must check the house insurance covers the property when vacant; many do not.
 You should also organise regular trips to the property to ensure everything is OK.

-If you decide to sell there are steps you should take to ready the house for sale and maximise the amount the beneficiaries receive.
+If you decide to sell your inherited property, there are steps you should take to ready the house and maximise the amount the beneficiaries receive.

 Have the home re-valued

-As part of probate you will have had the property valued.
+As part of probate, you will have had the property valued.
 However, if time has passed you may choose to get an up to date valuation from a reputable estate agent.
-It is also good to speak to multiple agents to ensure you choose the best one to market the property.

 Decide on the method of sale